QMagen/QMagen/Readme.md

 * **LossConf.Type**\
   To choose the form of loss function.
 * **LossConf.Design**\
-  To design loss function by constitute a composite function.
+  To adapt the loss function, like log(Loss), so as to improve its performance in parameter searching.
 ### Save Settings ###
 * **Setting.PLOTFLAG**\
-  To decide whether plots result in each iteration.
+  To decide whether plotting result in each iteration.
 * **Setting.SAVEFLAG**\
-  To decide whether save thermal result of each iteration calculated by many-body solver.
+  To decide whether save thermal results of each iteration calculated by many-body solver.
 * **Setting.SAVENAME**\
-  To set the name of save folder.
+  To set the name of folder saving results, including the measured parameter points and their corresponding thermodynamics simulation results.
 ### Result ###
 The Bayesian optimization will be stored in **Tmp** after the program is finished.
 The result contains a class **BayesianOptimization** called **res** which include parameters??value and corresponding loss